6aika/sixodp/README.md

     │   ├── inventories                     Target server lists
     │   ├── roles                           Main configuration
-    │   └── vars                            Variables common for all roles │       ├── sixodp-secrets              Passwords and other secrets (not included here) │       ├── common.yml                  Variables common for all roles and environments │       ├── environment-specific        Configuration specific for each deployment env │       └── secrets-defaults.yml        Default passwords, used in Vagrant
+    │   └── vars                            Variables common for all roles │       ├── common.yml                  Variables common for all roles and environments │       ├── environment-specific        Configuration specific for each deployment env │       └── secrets-defaults.yml        Default passwords, used in Vagrant